Associate of Arts Degree

 If you haven't decided on a major or a career, the Associate of Arts program is the perfect opportunity for you to discover your skills and interests, without drowning in debt.

-A national study showed that an education from Colorado Mountain College and other selected two-year colleges is equal to the first two years at some of the nation's well-known private universities, at a quarter of the cost.
+A national study showed that an education from Colorado Mountain College and other selected associate degree granting colleges is equal to the first two years at some of the nation's well-known private universities, at a quarter of the cost.

 Our tuition is low.
 So with the money you save during your time at Colorado Mountain College, you'll have more to spend for your next two years.